John Penington: Downfall

 Older sources claim that Penington played a negligible role in the Civil War, a titular Lord High Admiral of England without any fleet to command.
 In fact, Penington soon took command of a revived Royalist navy as Admiral of the Fleet.
 After the capture of Bristol in July 1643, eighteen Royal Navy ships joined the king's cause, supported by hired merchant ships, privateers, and troop-transports.
 Admiral Sir John Penington remained in active command of King Charles's navy until at least May 1645.

 Death

 One Royalist chronicler says that Penington died in Bristol in September 1646, long after its fall to the Parliament forces.
-Some modern sources, however, say he died at the family seat of Muncaster in North-East England.
+Some modern sources, however, say he died at the family seat of Muncaster in North-West England.
 What is clear that his will was proved 28 May 1648.
 Penington was unmarried, and left legacies to various relatives; among others, his 'Great Heart diamond ring' to his cousin William Pennington of Muncaster, who became ancestor of the barons of Muncaster.